skaurus/personal-page/README.md

-My personal site, created with Hugo and Pulp theme.
+My personal site, created with Hugo and gokarna theme.